ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iw-crd-v4-use-data.md

 ### Test First

 We have some new functionallity to cover.
-That functionallity is "entering the page", and the requirements are "it gets the current weather" and "it assigns the the weather."
+That functionallity is "entering the page", and the requirements are "it gets the current weather" and "it displays the the weather."
 Let's create some tests that express these requirements:

 ```TypeScript
   describe('entering the page', () => {